-Push out the wheels into the tracks on the traverse rails X, see picture A and B in Fig. 4-12 Locking the wheels.
+Push out the wheels into the tracks on the traverse rails X, see picture A and B in Fig. 4-12.

-The wheels must not be outside the tracks or too close to the traverse rails X, see Fig. 4-11 Mounting of wheels.
+The wheels must not be outside the tracks or too close to the traverse rails X, see Fig. 4-11.